“Resources for Promoting Your Work”

 BATW March Meeting: If you attended Lee Foster’s excellent BATW March meeting, then you are already aware of the need to re-evaluate your old website.
 If not, Lee has graciously summarized the meeting on his website www.fostertravel.com at http://bit.ly/2HPoVk0.
 The article “Does Your Travel Journalism WordPress Website Need a Refresh in 2018?” includes Lee’s verbal summary of his PowerPoint (and the downloadable Powerpoint itself), plus a YouTube video from presenter Jeffrey Samorano.
 Presenters Lee Daley/John Sundsmo also contributed their downloadable PowerPoint to the summary.

 BATW June Meeting: Thanks go to Judith Horstman, who has posted a synopsis of her June meeting presentation entitled “Shameless Self Promotion” in the Members Only part of the BATW website; see under the tab “Forums/Professional Forum.”

-BATW July Meeting: Following on the theme of Judith’s fine June meeting, the July meeting will focus on the increasing needs to use social media, photographs and Search Engine Optimization (SEO) in your article postings.
+BATW July Meeting: Following on the theme of Judith’s fine June meeting, the July meeting focused on the increasing needs to use social media, photographs and Search Engine Optimization (SEO) in your article postings.
 Those are now needed for both shameless promotional purposes and also to improve your chances of being “found” by search engines like Google and Baidu.
 Presenters were Lee Daley, Carole Terwilliger Meyers and John Sundsmo.
 See Bob Bone’s recap of this recent meeting here.

 -Lee Daley/John Sundsmo